zelphir/gitlab-ci-runner-nodejs/README.md

 - no mysql
 - no postgres
 - no redis
-- current stable node.js with npm, phantom.js, jshint and gulp
+- current stable node.js with npm, phantom.js, jshint, gulp and bower

 # Installation